pawanchamling/VRL-App/README.md

 # VRL-App

-An application to visualize user-related data.
+An application to visualize user-related data (There's "VRL Data Collection" Android app project to make it easier).
 * NodeJS + ExpressJS (For server side)
-* D3.js of the visualization
+* D3.js for the visualization

 To install, just clone the repo to a folder and run following command: